tanepiper/ngx-tinynodes/libs/ngx-editorjs/README.md

 ### `NgxEditorJSService`

-This service provides handling the lifecycle of the EditorJS instance, and exposes the underlying `EditorJS` instance.[API](https://editorjs.io/api) - in future releases more of the API will be exposed via service methods to make controlling the container easier.
+This service provides handling the life-cycle of the EditorJS instance, and exposes the underlying `EditorJS` instance.[API](https://editorjs.io/api) - in future releases more of the API will be exposed via service methods to make controlling the container easier.

 ## Links